 The Internal Revenue Service has determined and informed the Corporation by letter dated April 29, 2010, that the Plan and related trust are designed in accordance with the applicable sections of the Code.
-The Plan administrator believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
+The Plan has been amended since receiving the determination letter.
+However, the Plan administrator believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.

 GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by a taxing authority.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2007.
+The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2008.